 There is no denying that the best way to learn any language is to live in the place where it is actually spoken.
 And that is because of something called immersion.

-What it means is that you completely surround yourself with (or immerse yourself in) your target language in such a way that your everyday life happens exclusively in that language.
-Everything you see, hear or say will no longer be in your mother tongue but in the language you are trying to acquire, in this case German.
+What it means is that you completely surround yourself with (or immerse yourself in) your target language in such a way that your everyday life happens exclusively in that language, in this case, German.

 Why Complete Immersion Is the Best Way to Learn German